dcernst/dcernst.github.io/teaching/mat320s17/index.md

 In this course, *everyone* will be required to

-- read and interact with course notes on your own;
+- read and interact with course notes and textbook on your own;
 - write up quality solutions/proofs to assigned problems;
 - present solutions/proofs on the board to the rest of the class;
 - participate in discussions centered around a student's presented solution/proof;